miaocuijiao66/images-to-ppt/README.md

 ## Behavior

-- Supports common image formats such as `.jpg`, `.jpeg`, `.png`, `.bmp`, `.gif`, `.tif`, `.tiff`, and `.webp`.
+- Supports `.jpg`, `.jpeg`, `.png`, `.bmp`, `.gif`, `.tif`, `.tiff`, and `.webp`.
-- Sorts images by file modified time from oldest to newest, then by filename for ties.
+- Sorts images by modified time, then filename.
-- Creates one slide per image.
+- Creates one 16:9 slide per image.
-- Uses a 16:9 white slide with the image contained inside the full slide area.
+- Fits each image inside a white full-slide frame without cropping.

-## Notes Before Uploading
+## Notes

+This repository records a personal local workflow tool.
+Some dependencies may be environment-specific, so the script may need adaptation before reuse in a standard Node.js environment.

-Generated files are intentionally ignored:
+Generated and temporary files are ignored, including `tmp/`, `images/`, and `*.pptx`.

-- `tmp/`
-- `*.pptx`

-The `tmp/` folder can contain local absolute paths and rendered previews, so it should not be committed.
+The `tmp/` folder may contain local absolute paths and rendered previews, so it should not be committed.